 As a school we also need our community, family and whanau to “row the waka” with us also so we value your contribution and encourage you to install similar values at home so the students have a seamless transition from home life to school life.

-Please contact Thomas Bartlett: Deputy Principal of the Middle School if you have any furthur queries about the wellbeing of your child.
+Please contact Iqbal Hussein: Deputy Principal of the Middle School if you have any furthur queries about the wellbeing of your child.

 Ma tini ma mano ka rapa te whai.

 By many, by thousands, the work will be accomplished.

 Many hands make light work.
 Unity is strength.